Kindergarten is ready for Passover!

 Hebrew Champion – Aluf Ha’ivrit!
 We held a schoolwide Hebrew competition in honor of the birthday of Eliezer Ben-Yehuda, the reviver of the Hebrew language.
 Mazal tov to all of the finalists and to our winners Ruthie B. and Batya H.!

-9 days ago, Smith Jewish Academy
+about 2 months ago, Smith Jewish Academy

 students show their answers — Russia — in Hebrew language competition